Azure Active Directory Conditional Access FAQs

 Does a SharePoint Online policy also apply to OneDrive for Business?

-Why can’t I set a policy on client apps, like Word or Outlook?
+Why can’t I set a policy directly on client apps, like Word or Outlook?

 Does a Conditional Access policy apply to service accounts?

 Conditional Access policies apply to all user accounts.
 This includes user accounts that are used as service accounts.
 Often, a service account that runs unattended can't satisfy the requirements of a Conditional Access policy.
 For example, multi-factor authentication might be required.
-Service accounts can be excluded from a policy by using Conditional Access policy management settings.
+Service accounts can be excluded from a policy by using a user or group exclusion.

 What is the default exclusion policy for unsupported device platforms?